123usermariya/LambdaDeploymentPipeline/README.md

 # LambdaDeploymentPipeline
-Automate deployment of hello world python code on lambda.
+Automate deployment of hello world python code on lambda..